-Observing the majestic Jupiter through a telescope is something that often transform a curious space enthusiast into a fully fledged amateur astronomer.
+Observing the majestic Jupiter through a telescope is something that often transforms a curious space enthusiast into a fully-fledged amateur astronomer.
 It can be quite breathtaking to view planets through a telescope and enjoy an almost live image of a celestial body that is millions of kilometres away.

 Due to its large size and its high brightness, Jupiter is one of the most observed planets.
 Through a telescope, the 5th planet of our solar system displays an incredible sight for many amateur astronomers around the world.

 Lucky for us, Jupiter is one of the brightest planets in the night sky which makes it relatively is to spot and track.
 To the naked eye, Jupiter looks like a bigger than normal star with the particularly that it does not sparkle as much as a star usually do.

 Due to its very large orbit around the sun, Jupiter takes around 12 months to travel from one constellation to the other, from our point of view on Earth.
 It’s relatively easy to know where Jupiter should be for a full year.
 There are a few ways to find Jupiter in the sky, choose which one might interest you below.

 Planetarium applications such as Star Walk 2 can be installed on any modern smartphones nowadays.
 Once you input your location or let the app find it automatically, it will display the view of the night sky.
 What makes those applications very neat is the fact that they update the position of every celestial objects live as they are in front of you.
 Simply hold the phone in front of you and navigate the night sky.
 Finding Jupiter should not take longer than a minute.